-Children's changing areas
+01.4 Children's bathrooms/changing areas

 - Children are provided with baskets (or other storage) for spare clothing and nappies/pants - Older babies/toddlers have low changing surfaces they can climb on to, or floor surface is used.
-Staff should not to lift children on to waist high units. - Changing mats are cleaned and disinfected in baby change areas regularly. - Disposable nappies/trainers are cleared of solid waste and placed in nappy disposal units. - Staff use single use gloves and aprons to change children and wash hands when leaving changing areas. - Staff never turn their backs on or leave a child unattended whilst on a changing mat. - Changing areas or stands are provided for older (disabled) children, if required. - Changing mats are disinfected after each change. - Anti-bacterial spray is not used where residue may have direct contact with skin. - Anti-bacterial sprays used in nappy changing areas are not left within the reach of children. - Natural or mechanical ventilation is used; chemical air fresheners are not used. - All other surfaces are disinfected daily.
+Staff should not have to lift heavy toddlers on to waist high units. - Changing mats are cleaned and disinfected in baby change areas. - Disposable nappies/trainers are cleared of solid waste and placed in nappy disposal units. - Staff use single use gloves and aprons to change children and wash hands when leaving changing areas.
+Please note that gloves are not always required for a wet nappy if there is no risk of infection, however, gloves are always available for those staff who choose to wear them for a wet nappy.
+Gloves are always worn for a 'soiled' nappy. - Staff never turn their backs on or leave a child unattended whilst on a changing mat. - Changing areas or stands are provided for older (disabled) children, if required. - Changing mats used for babies are covered in tissue roll for each change. - Changing mats are disinfected after each change. - Anti-bacterial spray is not used where residue may have direct contact with skin. - Anti-bacterial sprays used in nappy changing areas are not left within the reach of children. - Natural or mechanical ventilation is used; chemical air fresheners are not used. - All other surfaces are disinfected daily.